jakechen/ds-career/selling_aiml.md

 First, we establish what the potential returns on a project will be.
 Returns on investment can be divided into two buckets: increasing profits or decreasing losses aka as generating revenue vs reducing cost.

 ## Identifying opportunities for cost reduction
+- Easy: What are processes that are boring, tedious, and thus prone to error?
+    - What tasks would humans not mind giving up once trust is established?
-- Easy: what are processes that a human can do within 3 seconds?
+    - For classic ML, consider 3 second rule: what are processes that a human can do within 3 seconds?
-    - These are boring, tedious, prone to error, and ripe for automation.
+    - For GenAI, most are comfortable now with summarization across multi-modal inputs.
+Repetitive text-based tasks can also be considered as boredom sets in and by then dataset will exist for evaluation.
+Other use cases may be considered based on trust and risk of potential harm.
 - Medium: ask the above but for the customer’s customer.
 - Hard: where is the industry going?
 Requires domain expertise
-    - IoT 4, sustainability, efficiency

 ## Identifying opportunities for revenue generation using value chain
 - Organization/company